VKwamboka/Learn-JavaScript/readMe.md

 ## Introduction

-**Congratulations** on deciding to participate in 30 days of JavaScript programming challenge.
+**Congratulations** on deciding to participate in learning JavaScript programming.
 In this challenge you will learn everything you need to be a JavaScript programmer, and in general, the whole concept of programming.

-**A Learn JavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
+**Learn JavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
 JavaScript is the language of the web.
 I enjoy using and teaching JavaScript and I hope you will do so too.

 In this step by step JavaScript challenge, you will learn JavaScript, the most popular programming language in the history of mankind.
 JavaScript is used **_to add interactivity to websites, to develop mobile apps, desktop applications, games_** and nowadays JavaScript can be used for **_machine learning_** and **_AI_**.